aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

 Indicates whether the pane has horizontal or vertical splits, and whether those splits are frozen.
-[PaneStateType](../../com.aspose.cells/panestatetype).
+See [PaneStateType](../../com.aspose.cells/panestatetype).

 **Returns:**
 int